top of page

 Project Light Language School has adopted the ESOL (English for Speakers of Other Languages) curriculum aligned with the Florida Department of Education (FDOE) Adult ESOL Curriculum Framework.
 This Framework has six levels that correlate to the Educational Functioning Levels (EFLs) of the National Reporting System (NRS).

-Project Light language school's academic year begins in August and ends in May.
+Project Light Language School's academic year begins in August and ends in May.
 The school's academic calendar is aligned with the Manatee County School District's Calendar.

-Project Light Language school offers English language proficiency courses from Foundations through Advanced.
+Project Light Language School offers English language proficiency courses from Foundations through Advanced.

 Students eligible to enroll in Project Light's English courses are 18 years old or older.

-Registration fee $30 (non-refundable)
+Registration fee $50 (non-refundable)

 Upon completing the enrollment process, a student signs a learning contract that identifies individual learning goals and study plans.
 A student will be enrolled in a course that best focuses on improving a learner's English proficiency level.